 Hyundai Santa Fe

 The Hyundai Santa Fe has a towing capacity of between 2,000 – 2,500kg meaning it can tow most caravans.
-The electronic handbrake holds the car and caravan steady on inclines and the brakes perform well, with the ability to stop the 3.5 tonne vehicle and its caravan in 10.5m travelling at 30mph.
+The electronic handbrake holds the car and caravan steady on inclines and the brakes perform well, with the ability to stop the 3.5-tonne vehicle and its caravan in 10.5m traveling at 30mph.

 The Hyundai Tucson has been tried and tested towing a caravan up 2,200kg and up to speeds of 70mph (on a dedicated test track!) and there were no reported issues, aside from some slight movement which is to be expected from two large vehicles moving at speed.
 Once reaching 80mph, there were some slight differences to the handling of the Tucson, but this shouldn’t be a speed you travel at when towing a caravan anyway.

 Last but not least, the Hyundai Kona is built for adventures and makes light work of towing caravans up to 1,270kg.
-There are a wide range of trim levels to choose from, including the S, SE, PLAY, Premium, Premium SE, Premium GT.
-If you opt for a Premium model, you can take advantage of 18” alloys, keyless entry and start, an 8” touchscreen and wireless charging.
+There is a wide range of trim levels to choose from, including the S, SE, PLAY, Premium, Premium SE, and Premium GT.
+If you opt for a Premium model, you can take advantage of 18” alloys, keyless entry and start, an 8” touchscreen, and wireless charging.